Top 3 Nonprofit Funding Strategies – How Can Nonprofits Get More Money?

 When COVID hit, limiting travel, large group gatherings, and general social exposure, these large-scale fundraisers suddenly became impossible.
 No events quickly meant a stark drop in planned financial support, shining a light on the unsustainability of that funding model.

-5 Questions to Ask Before Building a Planned Giving Campaign
+How to Prepare for a Planned Giving Campaign

 #1 – Is my organization well-established?